mysociety/citizenconnect/README.md

     git clone https://github.com/mysociety/citizenconnect.git

 ### Install the required software packages
-Assuming you're on a debian/ubuntu server:
+Assuming you're on a debian/ubuntu server, you can look in `conf/packages` for a list, for other OSes, google to see what they're called on your system.

-    sudo xargs -a conf/packages apt-get install

 ### Make sure you are using a UTF8 locale
     sudo update-locale LANG=en_GB.utf8